 There are two main ways to conduct a survey - by phone and online.
 Moreover, the first method has long been considered the gold standard among sociologists.
 But how do you know which people to call?

 Each state maintains a record of all registered voters with their contact details.
 These registers are often used when conducting surveys.
 Thus, it was possible to make samples according to different indicators, for example, by age or education.

-Surveys are conducted online by another method - when a person just accidentally clicked on an advertising or any other link, deciding to take part in a survey.
+Surveys are conducted online and by another method - when a person just accidentally clicked on an advertising or any other link, deciding to take part in the survey.
 Having left their data, a person enters the database, after which he is periodically invited to take part in surveys.